English whisky: Tourism and events

-Achievements

-Auctions

-On 8 September 2022, the White Peaks Distillery auctioned its Wire Works Single Malt Whisky which sold for a total of £9,900 ($11,337).
+On 8 September 2022, the White Peaks Distillery auctioned its Wire Works Single Malt Whisky, which sold for £9,900 ($11,337).

-Net zero whisky distillation

-On 6 November 2023 the Cooper King Distillery released a whisky distilled using only Net zero emissions energy.
+On 6 November 2023, the Cooper King Distillery released a whisky distilled using only net-zero-emissions energy.

-Fully English blended whisky

-On 28 March 2025 Woven whisky release the world's first fully English blended whisky Experience No 22 Pastures New.
-It consists of whiskies from 6 distilleries including Cotswolds, White Peak, Cooper King, Copper Rivet, Fielden and Adnams and is valued at £55 or $71 USD.
+On 28 March 2025, Woven Whisky released the first fully English blended whisky, Experience No 22 Pastures New.
+It consists of whiskies from six distilleries, including Cotswolds, White Peak, Cooper King, Copper Rivet, Fielden, and Adnams, and is valued at £55 or US$71.